Catherine-Condit/HTML-AND-CSS-PROJECTS/README.md

 The "One Page Website" project is a minimalist single-page blog website showcasing content about Sentinal Dome in Yosemite, California.
 It is designed with clear sections, such as an introduction, photos, tips, a video, and contact information, all contained in one scrollable page.
 This project is an excellent exercise in navigation, anchor links, and creating an engaging user experience on a single page.

 ### CSS Effects
 The "CSS Effects" project is a collection of a few different CSS animations and visual effects that can be applied to web elements for enhancing interactivity and user experience.
-Using image hover effects, this project demonstrates how CSS can be used to bring websites to life.
+Using image hover effects, this project demonstrates how CSS can be used to bring webpages, specifically ones with images, to life.